PORVENIR MASSACRE

 Picture

-The militant Hispanics have turned this marker request into a political rally and want reparations from the federal government for a 100 year old plus tragic event...
-Many of them claim that they are descendants of the Mexican men and boys that were killed by the United States 7th Cavalry and Texas rangers..."without provocation"!
-President Woodrow Wilson, gave orders to"take care of the border raids, after many years of rape, robbery and pillage along the international border with Mexico, due to the easy pickings on the American side and the reason the U.S. Cavalry was asked by people from California, Arizona.
-New Mexico and Texas to send the U.S. Army for their protection.
+Unfortunately, these activists have turned the marker request into a political rally, demanding reparations from the federal government for a tragic event that occurred over 100 years ago.
+Many of them assert that they are descendants of the Mexican men and boys killed by the United States 7th Cavalry and Texas Rangers—allegedly "without provocation."
+President Woodrow Wilson ordered the cavalry to address border raids after many years of crime along the U.S.-Mexico border, prompted by residents in California, Arizona, New Mexico, and Texas seeking protection.

-My property, Building 98, at old Fort D.A.
-Russell was built between 1890 and 1920 as a BOQ for West Point Mounted Cavalry Officers.
-Among whom were the Colonel George Patton and "Black Jack" Pershing and many other famous military officers.
+I would like to clarify that my property, Building 98 at the old Fort D.A.
+Russell, was constructed between 1890 and 1920 as a Bachelor Officer Quarters (BOQ) for West Point Mounted Cavalry Officers, including notable figures like Colonel George Patton and "Black Jack" Pershing.

-As the PCHC Chairman, I have now contacted our Presidio County Attorney, Mr. Rod Ponton, who will send a letter of protest to THC regarding this matter.
-I have also contacted former Supreme Court Justice, Wallace Jefferson, who is now on the Board of Directors of THC.
-He is an old friend who served as Supreme Court Justice when my husband was a member of the State Bar of Texas.
-I am a life member of the Texas Lawyers Auxiliary and know Mr. Jeffersons wife who is also a TLA member.
-We are also old friends and supporters of Jerry Patterson.
+As the Chairman of the PCHC, I have reached out to our Presidio County Attorney, Mr. Rod Ponton, who will send a letter of protest to THC regarding this issue.
+Additionally, I contacted former Supreme Court Justice Wallace Jefferson, who is now on the THC Board of Directors.
+He is an old friend who served as Supreme Court Justice while my husband was a member of the State Bar of Texas.
+I also have connections with Mr. Jefferson's wife, who is a fellow member of the Texas Lawyers Auxiliary.

 The letter that Presidio County Attorney wrote to the THC is below.
 Click on each page to read.